Coursework and Credits

 - What is Auto Credit?

 Courses are often pre-estimated for less than one Swarthmore credit, especially if a full course load for your program is greater than four courses.
-One full Swarthmore credit is always required to fulfill a distributional requirement and is usually required to fulfill a major or minor requirement.
+For example, many programs use standard semester credit hours and assign 3 credits to most courses (e.g., DIS, SIT, CIEE, etc.); these courses are usually pre-estimated for 0.75-0.8 Swarthmore credits.
+Courses approved for less than 1 credit can never fulfill a distributional requirement.
+Partial-credit courses usually cannot fulfill a major or minor requirement on their own.

 - How is pre-estimation different from final approval when I return?

-With proper planning, most Swarthmore students get full credit for the work done abroad upon return from abroad.
-It's a good idea to check with departments/programs before leaving for your study abroad program what the department/program requirements are for final approval.
-If final credit is not approved by a department/program for a course that they pre-approved, the student can instead receive OCST credit for the course.
+With proper planning, most Swarthmore students receive full credit for the work done abroad upon return to Swarthmore.
+If final credit is not approved by a department/program for a course that was pre-approved, the student can instead receive OCST credit for the course.

-- Can I change my pre-estimated coursework once abroad?
+- Can I change my course selections once abroad?

 Depending on our program, it can sometimes be difficult to know what classes you will actually take until you are on site.
-It is possible to change your courses from abroad.
-However, new courses MUST be pre-estimated in Swarthmore’s Credit Evaluation System to be considered for Swarthmore credit.
+It is common for students to change their courses once abroad.
+However, new courses MUST be pre-estimated in Swarthmore’s Abroad Credit Evaluation System (ACES) to be considered for credit.
 You should complete the pre-estimation process for new courses as soon as possible because if the course is not approved for credit, you will need to quickly enroll in another class!

 - Can I drop or withdraw from a course?

-In some cases, students may carry (the equivalent of) between three and four Swarthmore credits if they receive approval from the Global Engagement Office, their study abroad program, their academic advisor, and Swarthmore’s Division of Student Affairs.
-Students who wish to request this approval should contact the Global Engagement Office.
+In some cases, students may request to carry (the equivalent of) between three and four Swarthmore credits, if they accept the risks above and can stay on track with their academic plan.
+Students must receive approval from the Global Engagement Office, their academic advisor, the Division of Student Affairs, and their study abroad program before they can drop or withdraw from a course.
+For further information about this process, contact the Global Engagement Office.

 - What kinds of course records do I need to save while abroad?